Scroll to top

 Planning travel to Nairobi?
 Speak with a security consultant.

 Nairobi is East Africa’s primary business hub and the regional headquarters for many multinational corporations, international organisations, and NGOs.
-It is also a city where the security environment demands professional management.
+It draws consistent demand from the finance, technology, energy, infrastructure, and development sectors.
+The security environment demands professional management, with a terrorism threat that is both active and specifically directed at venues frequented by Western nationals.

 Beyond terrorism, Nairobi presents conventional urban security challenges.
-Carjacking is common, armed robbery occurs frequently (particularly after dark), and residential burglary targeting expatriate properties is a persistent concern.
+Carjacking is common, particularly at traffic signals and roundabouts, and armed robbery occurs frequently after dark.
+Residential burglary targeting expatriate properties is a persistent concern for those on extended assignments.

 Our operations in Nairobi